mkv25-games/ascension/server/README.md

 ## Releasing

-Deployments will eventually be triggered automatically by merging to `main/master`.
+Deployments will eventually be triggered automatically by merging to `main/master` using the `deploy-server.yml` workflow.

-Environments will also be created so that changes can be promoted from dev/qa to production.
+The current flow is:
+- Build and Test
+- Deploy to Production

 The plan is to use AWS for hosting; and all server development will be done through CDK scripts to create serverless infrastructure.